Missouri S&T was chartered on Feb. 24, 1870, as the Missouri School of Mines and Metallurgy, and classes were called to

 Dr. Larry Gragg, Curators’ Distinguished Teaching Professor Emeritus of history and political science, tells the story of Missouri S&T’s history from its founding in 1870 to today.

-Learn more about the goals for the university's 150 anniversary celebration and review some of the tentative plans.
+Learn more about the goals for the university's 150 anniversary celebration and review some of the upcoming events.

 150th Advisory Committee